TO TOP

 Recent academic positions

-Current position: Research Associate at Goethe-University Frankfurt
+Since December 2019: Research Associate at Goethe-University Frankfurt

 November 2018 - November 2019: Research Associate at Ruhr-University Bochum